gtedavid/cmd-tips-linux/README.md

 #### Navigate and display with information on folders/files

-`pwd` : gives the folder in which you are located in
+`pwd`: gives the folder in which you are located in

-`ls <name_of_folder/file - this is optional>` : displays files and folder in current folder or for the one in argument.
+`ls <name_of_folder/file - this is optional>`: displays files and folder in current folder or for the one in argument.
-      Options : `-a` displays hidden files; `-l` displays the permission for each file/folder
+      Options: `-a` displays hidden files; `-l` displays the permission for each file/folder

-`cd name_folder` : to navigate through your folders, `cd ..` will bring you back to the parent folder.
+`cd name_folder`: to navigate through your folders, `cd ..` will bring you back to the parent folder.
 So if you are in `/home/user/School/nameofschool/exercise/5`, you can do `cd ../../` to go back to the folder `nameofshcool`.

 You can also tab results to choose from the available options if you don't want to type.